 That damaging toolmakers’ strike

-Robinson’s blistering reaction contrasted with that of his Vice Chairman, Eddie McGarry, Convener at Leyland Cars’ Triumph works in Coventry.
+Robinson’s blistering reaction contrasted with that of his Joint Chairman, Eddie McGarry, Convener at Leyland Cars’ Triumph works in Coventry.
 McGarry appealed to the 3000 striking toolmakers to call off their strike for the sake of all the workforce.
 He said: ‘If the company were to give in to the toolmakers’ claim it would open the floodgates to many similar claims from other areas.’

 Hugh Scanlon of the AUEW met the striking toolmakers at Birmingham Town Hall.
 He was greeted with jeers.
 He told them: ‘Nobody wants to see a publicly-owned British motor manufacturer go to the wall, but that is what could happen.
 Do you appreciate the enormity of the danger?
 Thousands of jobs could be lost as a result of continuing a strike which you cannot win.’

 The final blow came when he asked: ‘Is it really worth it, brothers, to carry on?’
 The answering roar of ‘Yes’ could be heard above the city centre traffic outside.
 When a vote was taken, only 11 hands were raised in support of a return to work.